DarkMatterCore/libusbhsfs/README.md

 * Get the mounted device count with `usbHsFsGetMountedDeviceCount()`.
 * List mounted devices with `usbHsFsListMountedDevices()`.
 * Perform I/O operations using the returned mount names from the listed devices.
-* If, for some reason, you need to safely unmount a UMS device at runtime before disconnecting it, use `usbHsFsUnmountDevice()`.
+* If, for some reason, you need to safely unmount a UMS device at runtime before disconnecting it and without shutting down the whole library interface, use `usbHsFsUnmountDevice()`.
 * Close the USB Mass Storage Class Host interface with `usbHsFsExit()` when you're done.

 Please check both the header file located at `/include/usbhsfs.h` and the provided test application in `/example` for additional information.